 Caring for people as a medical professional is a tangible way to contribute to individuals' well-being, but only if those individuals have access to care.
 The benefits of the last 150 years of medical innovation have not been distributed equitably.

-This experience offers courses in Science and Technology Studies (STS) and Religious Studies (RST) and Molecular and Cellular Biology (MCB).
+This experience offers courses in Science and Technology Studies (STS), Religious Studies (RST) and Molecular and Cellular Biology (MCB).

-- STS 122: Health and Medical Technologies - 4 units
+- MCB 23 Health and Medical Technologies (3 units)

 - Data science and the communication of data insights through critical storytelling.
 Attention to the historical and social contexts of data analysis, emphasizing narrative, visualization, and exploration.
 Introduction to the R computing environment for data analysis.

 - RST 152 Justice, Equity and Privacy in Medical Humanities (4 units)